-Whether we like it or not, as Canadians we need to deal with the annual winter season and the cold, snow and ice that come along with it.
+Whether we like it or not, winter is coming.
+As Canadians we need to deal with the annual winter season and the cold, snow and ice that come along with it.
 The change in weather brings new driving conditions and your vehicle will handle differently in these conditions.
+Your approach to driving needs to change.
 Your ability to drive safely will be greatly improved by preparing your vehicle for winter road conditions and following safe driving practices.

 Ideally, you should prepare your vehicle before the snow begins to fall and service centres get busy.
 It is recommended that you take your car or truck to a licensed automotive service technician to perform a seasonal maintenance check-up.
 Weak batteries should be replaced.
 Brakes should be adjusted to maintain even braking.
 Hoses and exhaust should be checked for leaks and to avoid the risk of carbon monoxide poisoning.
 Make sure your vehicle’s coolant system is filled with antifreeze rated for the coldest weather you will encounter in your area.
 Check that defrosters are working properly.
 Be sure to replace your windshield wiper fluid with winter fluid.
 It is also a good idea to install winter-rated windshield wipers.

 Winter tires are essential in the Canadian winter season.
 While all season tires are designed for all types of weather, they do not perform as well as snow tires in snow, ice and cold.
 As the temperature falls tires will be affected.
 Winter tires are designed for the lower temperatures while non-winter tires lose elasticity.
+If you do choose to use all season tires, be aware that they do not have the same grip on ice and deep snow, and so you might want to avoid driving on those bad weather days.
+This is a good time to rotate your tires.
 Do not mix different types of tires.
 Be sure that all four winter tires have the correct tread pattern and are the correct size for your vehicle.
 Worn tires have less traction.
 Tire pressure must be monitored.
 Lowering tire pressure does not increase traction.

 When you do hit the road, observe these safety tips: